Hoya merrillii is a beautiful addition to any houseplant collection, known for its unique and stunning foliage.

 Toxicity of Hoya merrillii

-Hoya merrillii is considered non-toxic, so having it around kids and pets is safe.
+Hoya merrillii is considered non-toxic, so it's safe to have around kids and pets.

 Links